Table of contents

 205. Guide YVL D.3 “Handling and storage of nuclear fuel” discusses the storage and handling of fresh and spent nuclear fuel.
 The final disposal of nuclear waste is discussed in Guide YVL D.5 “Disposal of nuclear waste”.
 Guide YVL D.2 “Transport of nuclear materials and nuclear waste” describes the transport of nuclear fuel and nuclear waste that takes part outside of nuclear facilities.
 [2019-09-02]

 3 Equipment requirement specifications for hoisting device units

-302. The licensee shall possess a general requirement specification for the hoisting device units in a nuclear facility; the specification shall include the general design requirements, quality control requirements, and regulatory requirements for safety-classified hoisting device units as well as other units.
-The requirement specifications serve as the basic requirements set forth by the licensee, and they shall be followed, supplemented with location of use-specific requirements, when making purchases.
+302. The licensee shall possess general requirement specifications for the hoisting device units in a nuclear facility; the specification shall include the general design requirements, quality management requirements, and regulatory requirements for safety-classified hoisting device units.
+The requirement specifications serve as the basic requirements set forth by the licence holder, and they shall be followed, supplemented with site specific requirements, when purchases are made.
+[2019-09-02]

 305. At a minimum, the requirement specification shall define the following requirements concerning quality control:

-307. The licensee shall have in place procedures based on an applicable standard (SFS-ISO 15513 [ 20], for example) for the operation of the hoisting device units, the persons authorised to operate them, and the qualification requirements for the operation of the units.
+307. The licensee shall have in place procedures based on an applicable standard for the operation of the hoisting device units, the persons authorised to operate them, and the qualification requirements for the operation of the units.
 The selection of the standard shall be justified.
+[2019-09-02]

-309. The conditions linked with safety of the nuclear fuel handling shall be included in the Operational Limits and Conditions
+309. The conditions linked with safety of the nuclear fuel handling shall be included in the Operational Limits and Conditions.
+[2013-11-15]

 4.2 Obligations of the licensee